| |

 Allow your pie to cool for an hour and then refrigerate it for 8 hours to fully chill.
 The only question is, Dairy Free ice-cream or whipped topping?Mixed Berry Pie

-Variations on Gluten and Dairy Free Mixed Berry Rhubarb Pie
+Variations on Mixed Berry Rhubarb Pie

 You have options when making this pie!
 While it is delicious with the spiced oat crumb topping, it is equally delicious topped with pie crust.
 Simply make two Gluten Free Crusts for this recipe.
 The baking time will be about the same.